 For example, with regulations on sustainability compliance gathering pace in many jurisdictions around the world, it makes sense to have an environment, social and corporate governance (ESG) expert on the board.

-Regularly assessing the individual and aggregate competencies and diversity of your Board members against your current strategy and future challenges will provide a solid foundation for future recruitment.
+Regularly assessing the individual and aggregate competencies and diversity of your board members against your current strategy and future challenges will provide a solid foundation for future recruitment.

 If you’re wondering how to identify skill gaps within your board, BoardClic’s digital board evaluation platform can help.